kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## The Server Implements the Contract Instead of Re-Declaring It
+## The Server Implements the Contract Instead of Re-Declaring It { #server-implements-contract }

 In a contract-first Kora server, application code should not have to restate HTTP mechanics that are already present in the specification.